acmoles/portfolio/portfolio/projects/wesen.md

 #### WebGL feasibility

-My growing concern was that customers could feel disconnected from the product they would eventually buy.
+I had a growing concern that customers could feel disconnected from the product they would eventually buy.

-I prioritised reaching a high level of graphical realism to mitigate this risk.
-Matcap shaders offered a solution which also met performance requirements.
+To mitigate this risk, I prioritised reaching a high level of graphical realism.
+Matcap shaders offered a solution that also met my performance requirements.

 </template>